shannonpeng/shannonpeng.com/app/content/projects/zooming-away.md

 ## Reflections

-Zooming Away received glowing reviews from our guest participants and our class instructor!
+Zooming Away received glowing reviews from our guest participants and class instructor!
 They praised its level of immersion and its use of a Zoom call as a storytelling medium.

 My biggest takeaway from this project was that building interactive live experiences for our laptop screens opens more doors than it closes.
-We had lost the chance to experiment with physical space, but we gained the opportunity to explore how AR lenses and web sockets can play a role in immersive theatre and producing engaging experiences in our own homes.
+We lost the chance to experiment with physical space, but we gained the opportunity to explore how AR lenses and web sockets can play a role in producing engaging experiences in our own homes.

 Where could this take us in the future?